A PDF of this information for printing is available:

 What if I want to have a child?

-We strongly recommend that you use contraception whilst taking ruxolitinib, because this medication can be harmful to a developing fetus.
+We strongly recommend that you use contraception whilst taking ruxolitinib, because this medication can be harmful to a developing foetus.
 When planning to conceive or to father a child, you should stop taking ruxolitinib AFTER discussion with your doctor.

 It is imperative to discuss your plans together with your haematologist prior to becoming pregnant or fathering a child.
 Your doctor can recommend treatment options for you that will not cause harm to your developing baby and will increase your chance of a successful pregnancy.
 If you or your partner becomes pregnant while taking this drug please contact your doctor immediately for further advice.